nirtamir2/talks/2025-06-25/src/slides.md

 This is the “skin” that wraps the geometry.

-It controls:
-    •	Color
-    •	Shininess
-    •	Transparency
-    •	Texture maps
-    •	How it reacts to light

   Here on the left we have some materials that does not react to light and on the right it do affected by light.
 I colored the materials in green color.
 -->